yasir-shahzad/STM32-ST-Link-V2.0-Programmer/README.md

 ## 🚀 Getting Started
 1. **Download the repository**: Click the "Clone or download" button above.
 2. **Open the project**: Use Altium Designer to open the `.PrjPCB` file in the main directory.
-3. **Review the schematics**: Open the `schematic.SchDoc` file to check the electrical connections and components used.
+3. **Schematics**: Open the `schematic.SchDoc` file to check the electrical connections and components used.
-4. **Examine the PCB layout**: Open the `PCB.PCBDoc` to view the physical layout of the components on the PCB.
+4. **PCB layout**: Open the `PCB.PCBDoc` to view the physical layout of the components on the PCB.
 5. **Generate BOM (optional)**: Use Altium Designer's features to generate a Bill of Materials (BOM).

 ## 📄 Additional Information